-Somehow the majority of people had fallen for the conditioning that you cannot succeed without a university degree.
-Just a few years ago, my dad asked me when I was getting a job.
-He finds it hard to believe that after spending 5 years to study petroleum engineering, I’ll let all that go to waste.
-He’ll even be more disappointed if he found out that I’m yet to collect my bachelor of engineering certification from the university after over a decade and a half.
+Somehow, the majority of people had fallen for the conditioning that you cannot succeed without a university degree.
+Just a few years ago, my dad asked me when I was to get a job.
+The truth is, he found it hard to believe that after spending five years studying petroleum engineering, I’d let all that go to waste.
+He’d even be more disappointed if he found out that I am yet to collect my Bachelor of Engineering certificate from the university after over a decade and a half.

 But that’s the society we live in.
-Even when you are doing well in business, people tend to expect that somehow things will go bad and you’ll have to default to getting a job or going back to school.
+Even when you are doing well in business, people tend to expect that, somehow, things will go bad and you’ll have to default to getting a job or going back to school.
 The good news is that things have changed a whole lot from the times of our parents.
-One of my team members working on our YouTube channel is 18 years old.
+For instance, one of my team members working on our YouTube channel is 18 years old.
 He’s already making money doing what he enjoys doing and learning as well.
 This was near impossible 15 years ago in most parts of the world.

-So, whether you didn’t attend the university or that you are unable to get a job with your university degree, I’m going to share with you how you can succeed without a university degree.
-This article is not about theories or idealistic advice.
-Everything I’ll be sharing with you is what I have done.
-So be sure to read this article to the end.
+Besides, this article is not about theories or idealistic advice.
+Everything I will be sharing with you is what I have done.
+Thus, be sure to read to the end.

-Many people who go to school come out literate, but not educated.
+Generally speaking, many people who go to school come out literate, but not educated.
 Both are two different things.
-Literally, education means to train and to mould.
+Literally, education means to train and to mold.
 If we are to take it a step further, it is the process of knowing yourself and your environment.
-So if everyone who went to school were really educated, then we will have fewer people who don’t understand how to navigate opportunities around them.
+So, if everyone who went to school was really educated, then we will have fewer people who do not understand how to navigate opportunities around them.

-If you agree with me that education is about getting to know yourself and your environment, then you will understand why your education is your responsibility; not that of an accredited higher institution.
-The first step to succeeding in our world without the standard academic qualification is to take responsibility for getting to know yourself and how to navigate the world around you.
+If you agree with me that education is about getting to know yourself and your environment, in that case, you will understand why your education is your responsibility; not that of an accredited higher institution.
+Besides, the first step to succeeding in our world without the standard academic qualification is to take responsibility for getting to know yourself and how to navigate the world around you.

-At first, I had to try many things from working in the film industry to buying and selling, working in building construction, learning web development, writing and a few other things.
-This experimenting period was the most educating period of my life.
-I learned a lot about myself and the opportunities around me.
-Stop waiting for life to happen to you.
-Your education is your responsibility.
+At first, I had to try many things from working in the film industry to buying and selling, working in building construction, learning web development, writing, and a few other things.
+Significantly, this experimenting period was the most educative period of my life.
+Thus, I learned a lot about myself and the opportunities around me.
+Therefore, I urge you to stop waiting for life to happen to you.
+Your education is your responsibility, you know.

-2. Look for a career that don’t require a degree
+- Look for a career that does not require a degree

-If all you want to do with your life becomes a medical doctor, please go back to school.
-Some careers have custodians at the gate.
-You cannot get in without your gate pass; which is a high academic qualification.
-Engineering, medicine, law and professional accounting fall into this category.
-There is no need wasting your time in these fields without a degree.
+If all you want to do with your life is to become a medical doctor, I implore you to go back to school.
+This is because some careers have custodians at the gate.
+As a result, you cannot get in without your gate pass and that is a high academic qualification.
+Engineering, medicine, law, and professional accounting fall into this category.
+What is more, there is no need to waste your time in these fields without a degree.

-I work with a team of people; some are graduates, some yet to get into university.
-None of them was employed based on academic qualification.
+I work with a team of people; some are graduates, some have yet to get into university.
+Interestingly, none of them was employed based on academic qualification.
 In fact, most of them learned on the job.
 And they are all doing fantastic jobs.
-There are many careers you can pursue that don’t need a university degree.
-I mentioned working in the movie industry, construction and some other things.
+Consequently, there are many careers you can pursue that do not need a university degree.
+I mentioned that I worked in the movie industry, construction companies, and some other ventures.
 None of these required a university degree.
 But they all have the potential to build a successful life over a period of consistent effort.
 It could be your writing, teaching skill.
-It could be software development or some IT skill.
+Also, it could be software development or some IT skill.
 It could be interior decoration.
-You have options.
+You have options, remember.